fhiso/sources-and-citations/creators-name.md

 ## Basics

-[*Editorial note &mdash;* This section will likely form part of a general introduction to the completed standard.]
+{.ednote} This section will likely form part of a general introduction to the completed standard.

 The key words *must*, *must not*, *required*, *shall*, *shall not*, *should*, *should not*, *recommended*,  *may*, and *optional* in this